DemocracyClub/WhoCanIVoteFor/INSTALL.md

 ## Code formatting

-The project uses [Black](https://black.readthedocs.io/en/stable/) for code formatting.
+Additionally, this project uses [ruff](https://beta.ruff.rs/docs/) for code formatting and linting.
 You can run it with:

-    black .
+    ruff format .

-Additionally, this project uses [ruff](https://beta.ruff.rs/docs/) for linting.
-You can run it with:

-    ruff .
+    ruff check .

 ruff has in-built functionality to fix common linting errors.
 Use the `--fix` option to do this.

-Both Black and ruff are both automatically called as part of pytest in this project.
+Ruff is automatically called as part of pytest in this project.

 A pre-commit hook is defined in the project to run it automatically before each commit.
 See the [pre-commit docs](https://pre-commit.com/#quick-start) for more information, or simply run the below command to setup: